-A sinus lift is surgery that adds bone to your upper jaw in the area of your molars and premolars.
+A sinus lift is a surgery where the bone is added to your upper jaw in the area of your molars and premolars.
 It’s sometimes called a sinus augmentation.
-The bone is added between your jaw and the maxillary sinuses, which are on either side of your nose. if there’s not enough room for the bone , then the sinus membrane has to be moved upward, or “lifted”, to make room for the bone.
+The bone is added between your maxillary sinuses and the jaw, which are on either side of your nose. if there’s not enough room for the bone , then the sinus membrane has to be moved upward, or “lifted”, to make room for the bone.
 A sinus lift is done when the sinuses are too close to the jaw, or there is not enough bone height in the upper jaw, for dental implants to be placed.

 Book a Dental Implant Consultation today : 0208 888 0881.